 Other Things to Do In Nashville

 Of course, the Music City is home to loads of live music venues, including those on the famous music row.
 Fans of the tv show Nashville may want to visit the Bluebird Cafe, which was regularly featured on the show.
 Some of these locations may not be entirely kid-friendly, so definitely look at them individually before planning a visit.

 There’s also the Belle Meade Plantation, where you can choose from a variety of tours, and the Frist Art Museum, which was formerly known as the Frist Center for the Visual Arts.

 Places to Eat in Nashville With Kids

 We made it our mission to eat delicious food throughout the city.
+Nashville has quite the food scene, including BBQ food and Southern classics.
 Here are some of the kid-friendly restaurants we checked out.

 We loved all three of these, and definitely would have gone multiple times to each.
 My son absolutely loved the Pancake Pantry and wanted to go back several times.
 Many of the popular restaurants in Nashville get crowded, so it’s best to arrive early when you can.
 The Pancake Pantry had a line out the door that just got longer later in the morning.